-Our planet earth is shaped like a spheroid that is roughly considered as a sphere geometric shape.
-The earth is typically divided into two equal hemispheres, namely the Northern hemisphere and the Southern hemisphere.
+Our planet earth is shaped like a spheroid that is roughly considered to have a sphere geometric shape.
+The earth is typically divided into two equal hemispheres, namely, the Northern hemisphere and the Southern hemisphere.
 Hence, the hemispheres of the earth are prime examples of hemispherical objects present around us.

 14. Service Bell

 A service bell or a counter bell has a curved top and a flat base.
-It consists of a spherical ball on its top, which when pressed activates the internal mechanism of the bell and creates a sound.
-It is one of the best examples of the hemisphere-shaped objects used in our daily life.
+It consists of a spherical ball on its top, which, when pressed, activates the internal mechanism of the bell and creates a sound.
+It is one of the most common examples of the hemisphere-shaped objects used in our daily life.